wzy816/indexes/transformer.md

   - compute-optimal model, haiku on TPU
   - evaluate the trade off of model size and number of training tokens, given fixed flop budget
   - [paper](https://arxiv.org/pdf/2203.15556.pdf)
+    - when model size doubled, training tokens should also be doubled

 ### Reasoning